OpenTempus/OpenTempus/README.md

 [Agrolly LLC](https://prometeoplatform.com/) created its solution as a [Call for Code submission](https://developer.ibm.com/callforcode/solutions/agrolly/) that won the top prize in the Global Challenge.
 In 2022, **_OpenTempus_** was contributed to the Linux Foundation as the open source core of Agrolly in order share the technology and provide a way for others to improve it for the benefit of all.

-[The OpenTempus mission](Pyrrha-Technical-Charter-July-2021.pdf) is to provide smallholder farmers with the information they need to make better decisions about what to plant and when to plant helping them to mitigate the impacts of a changing climate.
+[The OpenTempus mission](OpenTempus-Technical-Charter-April-2022.pdf) is to provide long-term (annual) weather forecast for temperature and rainfall in order to help smallholder farmers make better decisions about what to plant and when.
+Weather forecasts (temperature and rainfall) are the base input for many agriculture developments and are difficult to forecast reliably.

+The scope of the Project includes data science tools that can be used and improved to improve forecasts.
+This includes capabilities to: Increase scalability by getting historical data more efficient; Improve accuracy by analyzing different types of regression analysis;  and include other weather forecast parameters based on the community needs.

 ## Get started